Game Brush Number: Preliminaries and relation to the brush number

-A {\em configuration} of a graph $G$ is an assignment of some nonnegative integer number of brushes to each vertex of $G$; we represent a configuration by a map $f : V(G) \rightarrow \N \cup \{0\}$.
-Given a configuration $f$ of $G$, we may {\em clean} those vertices $v$ having at least as many brushes as dirty neighbors; cleaning $v$ moves one brush from $v$ to each dirty neighbor.
-The process of cleaning a vertex $v$ is also referred to as {\em firing} $v$.
 We say that $G$ can be {\em cleaned by} the configuration $f$ when some list of vertex cleanings, starting from $f$, results in every vertex of $G$ being cleaned.
 Given configurations $f$ and $g$ of a graph $G$, we say that $f$ {\em dominates} $g$ provided that $f(v) \ge g(v)$ for all $v \in V(G)$.

 The following well-known facts will be of use: \begin{observation}[\cite{MNP}] For any graph $G$, \begin{enumerate} \item Let $f$ and $g$ be configurations of $G$ such that $f$ dominates $g$.
 If $G$ can be cleaned by $g$, then it can also be cleaned by $f$. \item If $G$ can be cleaned by $f$, then every maximal list of vertex firings (starting from $f$) cleans all vertices of $G$. \end{enumerate} \end{observation} Fact (2) above implies that in the brushing game, it is the multiset of brushes placed that determines whether the game has ended; the order of moves is irrelevant.